Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Alchemy Is Magic: Can Soulcast without a Soulcaster due to being able to bind the Surge of Transformation.

 - Ambiguously Gay: It's theorized in-universe that she might be gay, due to turning down every man who tried to court her and behaving in a "masculine" manner in many ways.
-However, it's also noted that she still mostly fits the Alethi feminine ideal, especially in the way she dresses, so in the end it's hard to be sure.
+This turns out to be incorrect however, she is asexual and heteroromantic.
+As of Rhythm of War she and Hoid have begun a relationship.

 - Badass Bookworm: She uses Soulcasting to great effect against some random thugs resulting in three of them being vaporized and one Taken for Granite... and then orders Shallan to treat her actions as a problem for research into ethics.